 Pork is a problem when it is consumed in excess (more than one serving, twice a week).
 Excessive consumption of pork is most problematic because of the ways in which this slow-to-digest food affects the overall digestive process.

 In general, foods that digest quickly (fruits and vegetables) are held in the stomach until slowly digesting foods are released into the small intestines.
 During this time, the quickly digesting foods begin to ferment which can produce gastrointestinal disturbances (gas and indigestion).

 In the case of pork, consuming multiple servings in a day or even in a week can lead to a severe back up in the digestive system.
 This back up can make it difficult to absorb essential micronutrients from foods (malabsorption).
 Over time, undigested foods will putrefy in the stomach and small intestines leading to toxicity in the body.
 Again, this stuff happens when pork is consumed in excess.

-When it comes to pork consumption moderation is key—no more than one 3 oz. serving twice a week.
+When it comes to pork consumption moderation is key—no more than one 3-ounce serving twice a week.
 Such a serving of pork is about the size of a deck of cards or a bar of soap.

 Consuming lean cuts (tenderloin, loin center steak, or shoulder blade boneless chops) in moderation can actually be beneficial as pork is a rich source of protein as well as vitamins and minerals including thiamin, niacin, selenium, zinc and phosphorous.

 If you don’t have the discipline to regulate your intake of pork this way, you may find it most beneficial to fully abstain from eating it.